Max Kellerman: Sports broadcasting

-Kellerman and ESPN radio mutually ended their relationship on March 9, 2009.
+Kellerman and ESPN Radio mutually ended their relationship on March 9, 2009.
 Evening host Brandon Tierney temporarily filled in Kellerman, and Colin Cowherd took his timeslot.

 Kellerman continued his boxing broadcast work at HBO.
 He was originally hired for the network's Boxing After Dark telecasts, working alongside Fran Charles and Lennox Lewis.
-In 2007, Kellerman moved up to the HBO World Championship Boxing main team alongside Jim Lampley, Harold Lederman, and a rotating guest analyst, usually Roy Jones Jr. or the late Emanuel Steward.
+In 2007, Kellerman moved up to the HBO World Championship Boxing main team alongside Jim Lampley, Harold Lederman, and a rotating guest analyst, usually Roy Jones Jr. or Emanuel Steward.

 On May 12, 2010, it was announced Kellerman had been hired by CNN: "Kellerman will weigh in on sports and pop culture issues on CNN American Morning and other programs.
 He has previously served as a contributor to MSNBC."

-Kellerman was announced in December 2010 as the new midday host at ESPNLA 710 alongside former NFL player co-host Marcellus Wiley, replacing LA Sports Live with Andrew Siciliano and former NBA player Mychal Thompson.
+Kellerman was announced in December 2010 as the new midday host at ESPN Radio station KSPN in Los Angeles, alongside former NFL player co-host Marcellus Wiley, replacing LA Sports Live with Andrew Siciliano and former NBA player Mychal Thompson.
 Program director Mike Thompson (no relation to Mychal Thompson), who hired Kellerman, had worked with Kellerman at WEPN.

 In May 2015, Kellerman covered the Floyd Mayweather Jr. vs. Manny Pacquiao boxing match for HBO.
 He received criticism online for his post-match interview with Manny Pacquiao.
 The Guardian stated that his line of questioning was, "interpreted as patronizing" as his wording to Pacquiao was "You thought you won today, Why?"
 However, Kellerman retorted that he "had to ask him" about his disagreement with the judges' adjudication.

-Kellerman has replaced Skip Bayless on ESPN's First Take as co-analyst alongside Stephen A. Smith and host Molly Qerim, effective July 25, 2016.
+Kellerman replaced Skip Bayless on ESPN's First Take as co-analyst alongside Stephen A. Smith and host Molly Qerim, effective July 25, 2016.

 With HBO leaving the boxing business at the end of 2018, Kellerman signed a multiyear contract with ESPN which greatly expanded his role in the network's boxing coverage.
-However, in contrast to his color-commentary role with HBO, for ESPN he is presiding over network coverage from the broadcast desk rather than at ringside.
+However, in contrast to his color-commentary role with HBO, for ESPN he presided over network coverage from the broadcast desk rather than at ringside.

+Kellerman departed from First Take in September 2021 after Stephen A. Smith requested his removal, citing a lack of chemistry necessary for the show’s long-term success.
+Kellerman was subsequently laid off from ESPN in June 2023.

+In June 2025, Dana White announced that Kellerman would provide commentary for Netflix's presentation of the Canelo Álvarez vs. Terence Crawford fight card on September 13, 2025.
+The event will mark Kellerman's first broadcasting appearance since his departure from ESPN.